jakelazaroff/til/nodejs/execute-typescript-files-in-nodejs.md

 # Execute TypeScript files in Node.js

-One annoying thing about using TypeScript with Node.js is that you mostly can't — you either need to transpile all your files before running node, or use a "wrapper" interpreter like [ts-node](https://www.npmjs.com/package/ts-node) or [tsx](https://www.npmjs.com/package/tsx).
+One annoying thing about using TypeScript with Node.js is that you mostly can't — you either need to transpile all your files before running `node`, or use a "wrapper" interpreter like [ts-node](https://www.npmjs.com/package/ts-node) or [tsx](https://www.npmjs.com/package/tsx).
 It looks like that's changing with [an experimental feature called loaders that lets you hook into the module loading process](https://nodejs.org/api/esm.html#loaders).
 Node.js still expects that you give it JavaScript, but the loaders let you convert files into JavaScript as they're imported, before Node.js gets its hands on them.

 (Note that as of February 2023, the Node.js Loaders API is marked as unstable, meaning that this code may stop working if it changes).